This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Explore the City on a Walking Tour

 I really like this tour because it is a fun way to learn about the history of Valparaíso in just 2 to 3 hours!
 You’ll also explore many neighborhoods and take in some beautiful graffiti art surrounding the city.
-Plus, the fact that it’s a relatively inexpensive option at only $77 USD each and you get a local guide certainly doesn’t hurt!
+Plus, the fact that it’s a relatively inexpensive option and you get a local guide doesn’t hurt!

 This tour departs daily at 10 am and 3 pm, making it easy to fit into any Valparaíso itinerary.
-I think it’s a must-do activity because it will make you admire the city so much more when you understand the history – I know I certainly did!
+You can also choose between a private or a group tour, but I highly recommend the private tour for a more personalized experience.
+But either way, I think it’s a must-do activity because it will make you admire the city so much more when you understand the history – I know I certainly did!

 Read the glowing reviews and book this city tour here!